 4) My Professional Learning Network

 In two of my classes at Lehigh, we were required to use twitter to learn about building our online professional learning networks.
 I was a little hesitant.
 I don't have Facebook and I'm not the biggest fan of social media.
 I wanted to start a blog when I got my first school counseling job in 2016.
 I started trying to get involved in twitter chats in the past few months.
 I love learning from other counselors and getting feedback from them.
 There are so many awesome counselors.
 I feel lucky to be part of such an awesome group of educators.
 Thanks for all of the ideas and support: Erin Rebling, Janelle Lawson, Bridget Helms, Mary Beth McCormac, Mike Laskowski, Wendy Kane, and Barbara Gruener to name a few.

 5) My Colleagues and Champions

 Everywhere I've gone, I've met amazing people that have influenced my life in some way.
 I look back on some of the most stressful events in my life and I can think of people in each case that supported me.
 I often think that I never would have made it through these situations if it wasn't for these colleagues and champions.
 I wouldn't have changed my major from Business to Psychology if not for Dr. Karen Rhines.
-I might never have realized I wanted to be a school counselor if not for my internship at Spring Garden with Alicia Keen.
-Graduating from Lehigh would have been more stressful without the support I received from Audrey Davis, Erin Kern, and Dr. Jerome Farrell (not to mention my cohort).
-AN, QJ, KB, SK, DL, KM, AS, and AM all made me feel welcome and supported me at my first school counseling job.
+I might never have realized I wanted to be a school counselor if not for my internship in undergrad at an elementary school.
+Graduating from Lehigh would have been more stressful without the support I received from my internship supervisors and clinical coordinators (not to mention my cohort).
+My colleagues at my first school counseling job all made me feel welcome and supported me.
 I will forever be grateful for their support and I will miss them as I embark on the next chapter of my school counseling journey.